 So with that said, let’s get down and dirty with the details so you can save more, make more, and change your financial life for the better.

 Get a Side Gig

 Starting a side business of your own is easier than it’s ever been.
 Everybody has some kind of skill they can use to make extra money.
-Whether it’s baking cookies or coding software, your side hustle can earn you a significant amount of money in addition to your regular income.
+Whether it’s baking cookies, coding software, or starting an Amazon business from home, your side hustle can earn you a significant amount of money in addition to your regular income.
 If you use your side gig money wisely you can leverage that money in a huge way if you’re diligent.
 You could:

 - Invest It and let compound interest grow it exponentially over time.

 - Pay Off Debt– Getting rid of your consumer debt makes a huge difference in your ability to build wealth.

 - Once Your Debt is Paid Off- Then invest that extra money and let it grow while you continue making even more to invest.
 You won’t believe how quickly it will add up!

 Here are some good resources on making extra money to help you get started.

 Let’s face it, a lot of people don’t live up to their full potential at work.
 Too many of us just show up, do our job, and go home.
 That’s called being average.
 But if you want to be a top earner at your job, and have more opportunities for promotions and raises, you have to stand out from the crowd of average people who are just there to gather a paycheck.